nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

 ## 24 Configuring ACME

-Automated Certificate Management Environment \[[ACME](#Ref_ACME)\] protocol enables automated certificate management of the authentication and sign certificates on the Security Server.
-However, the ACME protocol can be used only if the Certificate Authority (CA) issuing the certificates supports it and the X-Road operator has enabled the use of the protocol on the Central Server.
+Automated Certificate Management Environment \[[ACME](#Ref_ACME)\] protocol enables partly automated certificate management of the authentication and sign certificates on the Security Server.
+The Security Server supports automating most of the certificate request process, but the process has to be initiated manually.
+Also, activating and/or registering the received certificates is a manual task.

+The ACME protocol can be used only if the Certificate Authority (CA) issuing the certificates supports it and the X-Road operator has enabled the use of the protocol on the Central Server.
 Therefore, also the communication between the CA's ACME server and the Security Server is disabled by default.
+In addition, some member-specific configuration is required on the Security Server.

 **Enable connections from the ACME server**